-- All technologies are eligible to apply for up to \$100,00 in funds.
-The average award amount is expected to be approximately \$75,000.
-Some biomedical projects may require greater resources because of the nature of the proposed work.
-Proposals creating a healthcare product regulated by the FDA that request to fund activities associated with significant cost to address FDA requirements, for example, clinical trials, large animal model studies, large commercial-scale animal studies, or FDA regulatory consulting and assessment, FDA or IND enabling studies, may request a budget up to a maximum of \$150,000.
-Proposals seeking to fund small animal studies, pre-clinical studies including cell-based work, medical device prototyping and bench top-testing are not eligible to request an increased budget. - Funding requested should align with the amount necessary to achieve milestones that validate and derisk the technology and must be supported by quotes from independent third party-service providers.
+• All technologies are eligible to apply for up to \$100,00 in funds.
+The average award amount will be closer to \$75,000.
+Proposals creating a healthcare product regulated by the FDA that request to fund activities with significant cost to address FDA requirements, for example, clinical trials, large animal model studies, large commercial-scale animal studies, or FDA regulatory consulting and assessment, FDA or IND enabling studies, may request a budget up to a maximum of \$150,000.
+Proposals seeking to fund small animal studies, pre-clinical studies including cell-based work, medical device prototyping and bench top-testing are not eligible to request an increased budget.
+All budgets will require clear justification and the selection committee will evaluate proposals for the appropriateness of the project budget to complete the project within a 12-month timeframe and that all requested funds are reasonable and necessary.